anirxdh/VoxTakeHome/README.md

 **Search for providers:**
 - "Can you find me 2 cardiologists in Oklahoma City?"
 - "Show me doctors in Milwaukee who do general surgery"
-- "I need a pediatrician with at least 10 years experience"

 **Book appointment:**
 - "I'd like to book an appointment with Dr. Smith"
-- "Schedule me for next Tuesday at 2pm"

 ## 🔧 Troubleshooting